vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 NOTES 253

 seen, consists of the factors or the participants in action described by a sentence.
-For Abhinavagupta, on the other hand, the supreme reality, which consists of prakāśa and vimarśa, even in the process of externalization, remains established in its own Self, 'relishing' (camatkāra) the bliss of 'fullness' (pürnatā), and 'independence' (svātantrya) of its own essential nature, which is in no way over shadowed by the external manifestation.
+For Abhinavagupta, on the other hand, the supreme reality, which consists of prakāśa and vimarśa, even in the process of externalization, remains established in its own Self, 'relishing' (camatkāra) the bliss of 'fullness' (pūrnatā), and 'independence' (svātantrya) of its own essential nature, which is in no way over shadowed by the external manifestation.
 The lower aspect of cre ation is a contracted form of that supreme consciousness, which, through the activity of måyå śakti, assumes limited forms, thus bringing into existence the notion of duality.
 Thus, the supreme reality consists as much of differentiation as it does of unity.
 This differentiation always remains within that I-Consciousness and therefore is never separate from it.
 Thus, unlike Samkara for whom action is always binding, Abhinavagupta accepts action,

 such as the ritual activity, as potentially liberating.
 193. In TĀ 15: 161, Abhinavagupta describes the role and the meaning